 In addition to this, Chrome password syncs all your data across every device where you run Chrome.

 It could be your Windows PC, MacBook, Android smartphone, or iPhone/iPad because Chrome is available everywhere.
-And you can use it on as many devices as you want.
+And you can use it on as many desktop or mobile devices as you want.

 But keep in mind that the tool works only with Chrome browser.
 If you use Safari, Firefox, or Microsoft Edge, it won’t work at all.